wdbo/dummy-data/sub-chapter2/Chapter-VIII.md

 neither method of observing can exclude the other.
-For a remarkable case of discordance between the results of photographic and visual observations compare the pictures of the great nebula in the constellation Andromeda, which are given in # CHAPTER XIV.
+For a remarkable case of discordance between the results of photographic and visual observations compare the pictures of the great nebula in the constellation Andromeda, which are given in [Chapter XIV](Chapter-XIV.md).
 A partial explanation of these discordances and other similar ones is that the eye is most strongly affected by greenish-yellow light, while the photographic plate responds most strongly to violet light; the